Retail Major Transforms its Global Supply Chain

 Based out of Dubai, the Landmark Group is a multinational retail giant, with 2,300 stores in 22 countries and a number of partners/in-house brands.
 This created a highly complex sourcing and procurement landscape, leading to:

-The client realized the need to digitize procurement, and collaborated with TCS, for a transition to Oracle Cloud-based ERP.
+The client realized procurement digitization was vital, and collaborated with TCS, recognizing our extensive knowledge of Oracle Cloud-based ERP.